sveltejs/kit/documentation/docs/60-appendix/30-migrating-to-sveltekit-2.md

 `svelte-migrate` will update your `package.json` for you.

 As part of the TypeScript upgrade, the generated `tsconfig.json` (the one your `tsconfig.json` extends from) now uses `"moduleResolution": "bundler"` (which is recommended by the TypeScript team, as it properly resolves types from packages with an `exports` map in package.json) and `verbatimModuleSyntax` (which replaces the existing `importsNotUsedAsValues ` and `preserveValueImports` flags — if you have those in your `tsconfig.json`, remove them. `svelte-migrate` will do this for you).

-SvelteKit 2 uses ES2022 features, which are supported in all modern browsers.